Lemoncode/master-frontend-lemoncode/05-testing/01-react/02-components/03-integration/README.md

 # 03 Integration testing

 So far we have just unit tested components, what about making an integration test?
-We can mount a bunch of components and test them all together !
+We can mount a bunch of components and test them all together!

 We will start from `02-name-edit`.